Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Items/GetCrateContents.md

 Get the contents of storage unit `crateID` owned by the given `botName`

 > [!NOTE]
-> Requests might fail if too many are made in a short period of time.
+> Requests might time out if too many are made in a short period of time.
 It's recommended that you cache this data and use the crate's `attributes.modification date` property to determine if your cache is fresh.

 ## Path Parameters